Group

 Daan de Rijk: very-faint X-ray transients in the Galactic center.

 Sophie Schot: Undergraduate student technical physics at Fontys University of Applied Sciences, the accretion flow of a low-luminosity black hole X-ray binary.
-Now MSc student at the UvA.

 2021